Network organizational structure: Definition, best practices & examples

 Agile network

-A key feature of a network structure is that members come together for a specific task.
-Then, they disband once it’s completed.
-A common practice is to form project teams comprising employees from different units.
-These units work together on a project before going back to their respective teams.
+A key feature of a network structure is that members come together for a specific task and then disband once it’s completed.
+A common practice is to form project teams comprising employees from different units who work together on a project before returning to their respective teams.

 Correlated network

-A correlated network refers to different departments collaborating to meet shared goals.
-There is a common interest in certain business aspects.
-For instance, motorbike manufacturers have many product lines.
-But, they meet to collaborate on supply chain management and technology development.
+A correlated network refers to different departments collaborating to meet shared goals, with a common interest in certain business aspects.
+For instance, motorbike manufacturers have many product lines but collaborate on supply chain management and technology development.

 Contract network